lelegard/qtlinguist-installers/mac/README.md

 The generated file is a `.dmg` image, like most Mac OS installers.
 Double-click on this file from the Finder.
 The volume image is mounted and opened in the Finder.
-Simply drag the *Qt Linguist* icon and drop it into the *Applications" icon to install Qt Linguist.
+Simply drag the *Qt Linguist* icon and drop it into the *Applications* icon to install Qt Linguist.

 Qt Linguist can now be started from the *Launch Pad*.